On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

-The lower and upper bounds in \Cref{lem:Mbound-gen} show that, particularly when $\delta<1$, $M_t(A)$ would initially grow similar to $( {\sigma_1}/{\sqrt{k}} )^k$ for $k\leq t$, in contrast to the exponential growth $\sigma_1^k$.
-The following result provides an upper bound for the most general case.
+The lower and upper bounds in \Cref{lem:Mbound-gen} show that, particularly when $\delta<1$, $M_t(A)$ initially grows similar to $( {\sigma_1}/{\sqrt{t}} )^t$ for $t\leq \sigma_1^2$, in contrast to the exponential growth of $\|A\|^t = \sigma_1^t$. { This difference becomes more pronounced for $t>\sigma_1^2$ when $( {\sigma_1}/{\sqrt{t}} )^t$ starts \emph{decreasing}.
+This fact is illustrated via an example in \Cref{fig:Mt}, where the first five dominant terms of the upper bound are plotted and the green region shows where the actual value of $M_t^2(A)$ lies.

+The following result provides an upper bound on the state trajectories for the most general case through the lens of regularizability. }